How to Avoid the Social Media Marketing Curse

 Social media was supposed to be the new silver bullet for marketing.
 Forget normal advertising: Your company could create online relationships with customers and prospects, becoming trusted and welcome.
 Only, things didn't go quite as smoothly as promised.
 For example, social media marketing could turn off people and make them long for a dislike button.

 Marketing quantity, with too many messages, could also repel people.
 Even Facebook's zero organic reach, where the social network throttled down per-post engagement, turned out to be far more complicated than most people thought, with total monthly engagement potentially going up, not down.

-If you just look at millennials (i.e., born after 1980), almost half said that social media had no effect on their purchase decisions.
-They should be among the most receptive, and they are relatively speaking.
+If you just look at Millennials (i.e., those born after 1980), almost half said that social media had no effect on their purchase decisions.
+They should be among the most receptive, and they are, relatively speaking.
 But the absolute numbers are not encouraging.
-For gen X, 57 percent say social media has no impact; the number is 68 percent for boomers.
+For Gen X, 57 percent say social media has no impact; the number is 68 percent for Boomers.